 Any male student who is 18 is required by law to register for selective service within 30 days of turning 18 and you must register to be eligible for financial aid.

-TODAY’S LUNCH IS: Pizza or deli and salad bar and fruit and yogurt parfait
+TODAY’S LUNCH IS: Taco salad or deli and salad bar and fruit and yogurt parfait